Aman10Verma/Assessment/README.md

 # Project Title

 A CRUD application for managing user data with an added login feature.
 The project ensures secure password storage using the bcrypt module.
-It demonstrates the implementation of essential operations like Create, Read, Update, and Delete.
+It demonstrates the implementation of essential operations like Create, Read, Update, and Delete, along with user authentication.
 ## Run and Test Instructions

 ### Running the Application
-1. Add your MongoDB url in dbConfig.js file.

-2. Clone the repository to your local machine:
+1. Clone the repository to your local machine:
     ```bash
     git clone <repository-url>
     ```
-3. Navigate to the project directory:
+2. Navigate to the project directory:
     ```bash
     cd <project-directory>
     ```
-4. Install the required dependencies:
+3. Install the required dependencies:
     ```bash
     npm install
     ```
-5. Start the application:
+4. Start the application:
     ```bash
     npm start
     ```